blockfirm/pine-payment-server/README.md

     {
-        "id": "", (string) The ID of the contact (not user ID) "address": "", (string) Pine address of the contact "createdAt": 1550706061 (integer) When the contact was added (unix timestamp) },
+        "id": "", (string) The ID of the contact (not user ID) "address": "", (string) Pine address of the contact "waitingForContactRequest": false, (boolean) Whether or not the user is waiting for the contact to accept a contact request
+        "createdAt": 1550706061 (integer) When the contact was added (unix timestamp) },
     ...